thib3113/node-lovebox/packages/lovebox-client/README.md

 }

 if(boxWithoutColor) {
-    // use sendOLEDPicture only on a N&B loveBox
+    // use sendOLEDPicture only on a B&W loveBox

     // an array of 1024 bytes, read more below const bytes = Buffer.from([255,255,255 ,'...'])